truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNetdataApp.md

 You can add extra storage volumes at the time of installation or edit the application after it deploys.
 Stop the app before editing settings.

 ### Advanced DNS Settings
-The default **DNS Configuration** are sufficient for a basic installation.
+The default **DNS Configuration** is sufficient for a basic installation.
 To specify additional DNS options, click **Add** to the right of **DNS Options** to add the DNS **Option Name** and **Option Value** fields.

 {{< trueimage src="/images/SCALE/Apps/InstallNetdataAdvancedDNSOptions.png" alt="Install Netdata Advanced DNS Options" id="Install Netdata Advanced DNS Options" >}}